Placer Advanced Robotics & Technology will soon be accepting student applications for the 2019-2020 season:

 The team's success depends on generous donations from parents, sponsors and businesses.
 PART is a 501c3 tax exempt, charitable organization.
 Donations are tax-deductible and will help pay for the purchase of robot parts, materials, and competition related expenses.
 Donation avenues are through individual contributions, matching funds from an employer, and corporate sponsorships.
 PART can accept both funds and product contributions

-Students/parents must make accommodations and pay for personal costs (meals, travel, hotels when needed) to events
+Students/parents must make accommodations and pay for personal costs (meals, travel, hotels when needed) to events.

-Assist in the search for community and /or corporate sponsors
+Team members must assist in the search for community and /or corporate sponsors